 If you were in an accident with a drunk driver, New York law permits you to sue the driver for compensation related to damages from any injuries you suffer.
-At Jacoby & Meyers, LLP, we understand the gravity of dealing with a severe drunk driving accident and the challenges your injury poses to you and your family.
+New York personal injury lawyers at At Jacoby & Meyers, LLP understand the gravity of dealing with a severe drunk driving accident and the challenges your injury poses to you and your family.
 We want to help you hold the driver accountable who caused you harm.
 Contact one of our New York drunk driving accident lawyers to discuss the details of your accident and injuries during a free case evaluation.

 Jacoby & Meyers, LLP’s Results in Traffic Accident Cases

 The skilled legal team at Jacoby & Meyers, LLP, has more than four decades of experience negotiating, settling, and litigating for accident injury victims, including those who have sustained injuries in drunk driving accidents.
 The firm’s commitment to professional excellence and passion for client advocacy has led to the recovery of tens of millions of dollars in damages for their injured clients.

 Some recent examples of case results in traffic accident cases include: